makeitlegit/ProperName/definition.md

 This is an honorific used for addressing someone in a polite formal fashion, or a qualification that indicates a noteworthy status or a role.

-There can be more than one honorific, and there is a specific order for those that appear before names ([pre-nominal](https://en.wikipedia.org/wiki/Pre-nominal_letters)) and those that appear after them ([post-nominal](https://en.wikipedia.org/wiki/Post-nominal_letters)).
+There can be more than one honorific, and in western contexts there is a specific order for those that appear before names ([pre-nominal](https://en.wikipedia.org/wiki/Pre-nominal_letters)) and those that appear after them ([post-nominal](https://en.wikipedia.org/wiki/Post-nominal_letters)).

-### title-prefix
+### title-role

-An honorific or qualification that precedes a name.
+A formal honorific related to experience or gender/age/marital status.
+In western contexts, they precede a name.
+The honorific Mx. is a non-gendered alternative to the gendered honorifics Ms. (female) or Mr. (male).

-> *example*: Ms., Madam., Dr., Rep., Sen., Gov.
+> *example*: Ms./Mr./Mx., Dr., Rep., Sen., Gov.

-### title-suffix
+### title-education
-An honorific or qualification that follows a name.
+A formal qualification related to education.
+In western contexts, they follow a name.

-> *example*: MD, CPA
+> *example*: MD, CPA, Esq.

 # Ways to describe your name